 Part of your cyclone preparation plan should include putting together an emergency kit that can be stored until needed.
 Emergency services recommend your kit contain the following items:

 - Battery-powered, wind-up or solar-powered radio plus spare batteries

 - Candles with waterproof matches or glow sticks

 - Drinking water, consider having 10 litres per person to last three days

-- Dried and long-life food to last three days, include a can opener and utensils
+- Dried and long-life food to last three days

 - Nappies and supplies for infants

-Don’t wait until a cyclone warning has been issued to supplement your kit with non perishable food, water or medicines - supermarket shelves can be sold out of stock in a matter of hours when a cyclone is approaching.
+Don’t wait for a cyclone warning to stock your kit with non-perishable food, water or medicines.
+Supermarkets can sell out quickly when a cyclone warning is announced.

 Know your local cyclone emergency shelters

-These are community buildings that are capable of providing protection from winds of up to 300km per hour.
+Cyclone shelters are community buildings capable of providing protection from winds of up to 300km per hour.
 Know where your nearest cyclone emergency centre is in case you have to leave your home.

-If you receive advice to relocate to a safe place, before you leave switch off utilities such as power, gas and water and lock the doors.
+If you receive advice to relocate to a safe place, switch off utilities such as power, gas and water and lock the doors before you leave.

 Head to How to stay safe during a cyclone for more valuable tips.